okta/okta.github.io/_source/_posts/2018-01-18-cryptocurrency-pwa-secured-by-okta.md

 {% img blog/cryptocurrency-pwa/huzzah.png alt:"Lighthouse Score: 100" width:"800" %}{: .center-image }

-## Stay Tuned
+## Learn More About Ionic and PWAs

-In a future tutorial, I'll show you how to replace this app's localStorage implementation with Okta's custom profile attributes.
+In a future tutorial, I'll show you how to replace this app's local storage implementation with Okta's custom profile attributes.
+This enhancement will allow you to track your cryptocurrency holdings from any device, with any browser!

-## Learn more about Ionic and PWAs

-I hope you’ve enjoyed this brief look at Ionic, PWAs, and Okta.
+For now, I hope you’ve enjoyed this brief look at Ionic, PWAs, and Okta.
 PWAs are more straightforward to distribute than mobile apps, and cloud services like Okta and Firebase make things even simpler.

 You can see the complete source code for this project [on GitHub](https://github.com/oktadeveloper/okta-ionic-crypto-pwa).
-Please contact me on Twitter [@mraible](https://twitter.com/mraible) or using [Okta's Developer Forums](https://devforum.okta.com/) if you have any questions.
+Please contact me on Twitter [@mraible](https://twitter.com/mraible), via [Okta's Developer Forums](https://devforum.okta.com/), or in the comments below if you have any questions.

-To learn more about Ionic and PWAs, please see the following resources:
+To learn more about Ionic and PWAs, check out the following resources:

 * [Tutorial: Develop a Mobile App With Ionic and Spring Boot](/blog/2017/05/17/develop-a-mobile-app-with-ionic-and-spring-boot)
 * [Build an Ionic App with User Authentication](/blog/2017/08/22/build-an-ionic-app-with-user-authentication)